Use N to know how many observations are in your sample. Minitab does not include missing values in this count.

 The median and the mean both measure central tendency.
-But unusual values, called outliers, affect the median less than they affect the mean.
-When you have unusual values, you can compare the mean and the median to decide which is the better measure to use.
+But unusual values, called outliers, can affect the median less than they affect the mean.
 If your data are symmetric, the mean and median are similar.

 Use the histogram, the individual value plot, and the boxplot to assess the shape and spread of the data, and to identify any potential outliers.

 Examine the spread of your data to determine whether your data appear to be skewed